Love salmon? Me too! Here’s everything you need to know to make the most of it, from buying and storing to cuts and cooking.

 Even though you’ll see a lot of different names and labels, there are basically two types of salmon—Pacific and Atlantic.

 Pacific is wild and so, perhaps obviously, from the Pacific Ocean and coasts.
 It includes five species—chinook or king, sockeye or red, coho or silver, keta or chum, and pink.
 Some types are firmer-textured, while others are more delicately flavored.
 Some have higher or lower fat contents.
-Here’s a good article in Fine Cooking magazine by my friend Ivy Manning that goes over their main differences (but before you worry too much about that, read on).

 There’s only one species of Atlantic salmon and it’s mainly farmed.
 And while that might have been a bad thing ten or twenty years ago, these days there are plenty of sustainable salmon farms according to Seafood Watch and the Aquaculture Stewardship Council, two highly respected sources for guidance on making conscientious seafood choices.